MATERIALIZATION OF VIEWS

 SELECT * FROM iv_client_with_bills WHERE client_id = 'C077'

-Run this query and check the Execution Trace with these different cache configurations of the iv_client_with_bills view:
+Assuming that it works fine, execute the same query and check the Execution Trace changing the materialization type of the iv_client_with_bills view:

 To demonstrate, execute these queries: